deeplearning4j/deeplearning4j/quickstart.md

     </dependencies>
 </project>
 ```
-Now you will need to choose within IntelliJ the first Deeplearning4j example you're going to run.
+Within IntelliJ, you will need to choose the first Deeplearning4j example you're going to run.
 We suggest `MLPLinearClassifier`, as you will almost immediately see the network classify two groups of data in our UI.
 The file on [Github can be found here](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/src/main/java/org/deeplearning4j/examples/feedforward/classification/MLPClassifierLinear.java).

 Additional links: